Photo Credit: Ruby James

 She has both MS and BS degrees in Aeronautical Engineering from the Air Force Institute of Technology in Ohio, and a BS in Computer Science from the University of Washington in Seattle.
 She also has a PhD in Systems Engineering from The George Washington University in Washington, DC.

-She has had articles in Air & Space/Smithsonian, Aviation History, Sport Aviation, the Everett Daily Herald, the Herald Business Journal, Equinox: Poetry & Prose, and a wide variety of technical journals.
+She has had articles and essays in Air & Space/Smithsonian, Aviation History, Sport Aviation, the Everett Daily Herald, the Herald Business Journal, Equinox: Poetry & Prose, Portland Magazine and a wide variety of technical journals.